-The members discussed these comments and reached a consensus, for the time being, to define vehicles based on minimum necessary requirements, and it was decided to establish the categories of passenger car, bus, and commercial vehicle with the commercial vehicle category further divided into the sub-categories of small, medium and large commercial vehicles.
-This consensus was an existing conceptualistic Resolution on Construction of Vehicles (R.E.3).
-The members also agreed that Japan, in cooperation with OICA, produce a combined draft on the common definitions of vehicle categories, weight, and dimensions by January 2002.
+These comments were discussed and it was agreed to recommend that vehicles will be defined based on minimum necessary requirements; these categories are passenger car, bus, and commercial vehicle, with the commercial vehicle category further divided into the sub-categories of small, medium and large commercial vehicles.
+This recommendation was based on the Resolution on the Construction of Vehicles (R.E.3).
+In addition, it was planned that the two proposed drafts on the common definitions of vehicle categories, weight, and dimensions would be combined by January 2002.

-In order to start an advance discussion on Japan's draft prior to the fourth Common Tasks Group meeting, a preliminary meeting was conducted in Ottawa on 4 April 2002.
-This meeting was attended by Canada, Germany, Japan, US, OICA and IMMA.
-Prior to this meeting, copies of the draft produced by Japan were distributed to the members, and the comments were received from Canada, Hungary, Netherlands, and France.
-Reflecting those comments, Japan prepared material for discussions at the Ottawa preliminary meeting.
+In order to advance discussion on the combined draft proposal prior to the fourth Common Tasks Group meeting, a preliminary meeting was conducted in Ottawa on 4 April 2002.
+Prior to this meeting, copies of the combined draft proposal were distributed to the members, and comments were received.